betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 Ideally, WarpX developers would like to offer users a single deployment that provides 1D, 2D, 3D and quasi-cylindrical (RZ) geometry at the same time.
 In AMReX, this is a compile-time option.

-We are addressing this by progressively compiling all geometries ``as 3D" and adding additional 1D and 2D calls to parallel kernel primitives in AMReX 3D interfaces.
+We are addressing this by progressively compiling all geometries "as 3D" and adding additional 1D and 2D calls to parallel kernel primitives in AMReX 3D interfaces.
 Until then, we have increased usability by mirroring the compile time option as runtime user input, which allows us to throw clean error messages, and by compiling multiple runtime libraries per geometry for our Python bindings, which moves the task of a one-time dispatch to the Python level after reading the inputs file.

 ### Summary